xuchunyang/epm/README.md

 ## Installation

-### MELPA
+### ELPA

-Once EPM is available from MELPA, you can install EPM and its dependency easily
+EPM is available from Melpa and Melpa-stable, you can install EPM and its dependency easily

     M-x package-install RET epm RET